ARIZONA SWORDS

 DSC_0045.jpg DSC_0047.jpg DSC_0054.jpg DSC_0057.jpg DSC_0062.jpg

 A278.
-AMES MODEL 1840 ARTILLERY OFFICERS SAVER – TYPE 2: One of the most sought-after swords is the Ames Model 1840 Artillery Officers Saber in any configuration.
+AMES MODEL 1840 ARTILLERY OFFICERS SABER – TYPE 2: One of the most sought-after swords is the Ames Model 1840 Artillery Officers Saber in any configuration.
 Artillery officers’ sabers followed the pattern of the enlisted saber; Type-1 guards were recessed to accept the scabbard, were as the Type-2 version were not and the scabbard has a throat piece.
 This saber is a Type-2 example.
 It has 100% original black leather and twisted wire.
 There is no movement in the hilt, and the blade is held tight by the original blade washer.
 The 32 1/4-inch blade is bright, with faint etching and light salt & pepper spots, and is faintly Ames maker marked.
 The scabbard is original!
 At one time, this saber sold for $14,000, but is now available for less.
 Shipping & Insurance included. $7750.00

 Remittance by Mail